 Progress For Industry, located in the heart of the tooling capital of America is one of the best facilities when it comes to metal finishing on injection tooling.
 PFI offers multiple coatings for injection molds which makes them a one-stop-shop for your finishing needs.
 Our location is what feeds the niche we fall into – the plastic injection molding industry.

 The hardness, lubricity, and low-maintenance that Dura Slick provides combined with the expertise of our injection molding metal finishers is unparalleled in the industry.
 When comparing the mold coating release of each product, Dura Slick provides the best service from the initial mold to the hands of the end customer.
-Have our experienced team help you with your Dura Slick needs today!
+Learn about all the capabilities PFI’s Dura Slick mold release coatings have to offer and have our experienced team help you with your Dura Slick needs today!

 Progress for Industry, Inc. provides the highest quality proprietary nickel-based injection mold plating service for any application and extreme condition.